Squidly271/docker.categorize/source/docker.categorize/usr/local/emhttp/plugins/docker.categorize/README.md

-Docker Categorizer
+####Application Categorizer####

-A plugin to assist repository maintainers to add / remove categories from containers
+A plugin to assist repository maintainers to add / remove categories from docker / plugin applications